isomerpages/ogp-admiraltypri/_cca/Performing Arts/Indian Dance.md

 **Goal**

-We aim to instil the love for dance, while inspiring confidence, enjoyment and appreciation of Indian Dance.
+We aim to instill the love for dance, while inspiring confidence, enjoyment and appreciation of Indian Dance.

 **Objectives**